wesraph/Dubbatransitek/README.md

  - Server side generated waveform
  - Increase of navigation speed by reducing amount of data sent
  - URL is now updated while music is changing
  - Add docker !
 Install Dubbatransitek in a command !
-(WIP)
  - Page to edit music info (WIP)

  **0.0.4:**